PickawayDemocrats/pickawaydemocrats.github.io/scholarship.md

 materials.
 If used in such a manner, credit and acknowledgement will be given to the author/creator.

-<span class="title is-5">Make a contribution</span>
+<span class="title is-4">Make a contribution</span>

 If you would like to make a financial contribution to support the scholarship fund, please see our <a href="https://secure.actblue.com/donate/pickawayengage">ActBlue</a> page.
+Donations beyond our initial $1200 goal will be divided evenly among the scholarship recipients.

 <!-- This div should be included in the page where you want the goal-tracker to appear. -->
 <div data-ab-goal-tracker